josefs/meta-paper/paper.md

 a state.
 Computations that can be shared are stored in the state so that they can be used when computing subsequent elements.

-Another problem with stencil computations are handling the boundarys.
+Another problem with stencil computations are handling the boundaries.
 When computing elements along the edges of the array the stencil falls outside the bounds of the array.
 This must be handled specially to avoid out-of-bounds arrays accesses.
 However, performing this